[Deep Dive] How to build Content Intelligence “Apps” using CSApps

 Make-up of the CSApp Folder Structure

 This information is not necessarily important to using CSApps but you may find some of it useful to know during development.
-Most Content Server system will have two folders related to CSApps under the root folder structure.
+Content Server systems prior to 21.1 will have two folders related to CSApps under the root folder structure.
+From 21.1 onwards, these folders are located under: appData/webreports/csapps.
 Although these folder names can be configured, they will usually be called: csapplications and csapplicationsstaging.

 When a CSApp is built and active on a system, there will be a folder under the csapplications folder with the name of that CSApp.
 When a CSApp is uninstalled (but not deleted) and or waiting to be installed, this named folder exists under csapplicationsstaging.
 Conversely if you have a new CSApp that you want to install on a system you would put the named app folder into the csapplicationsstaging folder.
 In some cases you will receive a CSApp in a zip file that can be extracted into the csapplicationsstaging folder.